Alzheimer's Documentary Series

 Providing Support for PBS.org

-Learn Moreabout PBS online sponsorship(light music) (light orchestral music) >>Pretty much everybody diagnosed with dementia goes through depression, anger, grief over the things you've lost.
+Learn Moreabout PBS online sponsorship(dramatic music) >>Pretty much everybody diagnosed with dementia goes through depression, anger, grief over the things you've lost.

 You feel empty.